 NTSE 2019 stage 2 Cutoff

-NCERT will announce the cutoff for stage 2 of NTSE 2019 along with the result.
-The final cutoff for each category will be announced.
+NCERT will announce the cutoff for stage 2 of NTSE 2019 along with the result in the month of September 2019.
+The final cutoff for each category will be announced separately.
 Candidates can use the previous year cutoff marks to get a better idea of the marks required to qualify for the scholarships.

 Total score of MAT & SAT